kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 No CAPS, REALLY: This is good |htuff
 ```

-Hitting 'r', followed by 's', replaces 'h' with 's'.
+Pressing 'r', followed by 's', replaces 'h' with 's'.

 ```vim
 No CAPS, REALLY: This is good stuff.